nbittich/adana/README.md

 ```
-Parameters cannot be modified within a function. if you want to update something, you have to return it
+Parameters cannot be modified within a function. if you want to update something, you have to return it and reassign it.
-and reassign.
-Everything that changes within the scope of a function won't have any effect on the outer
+Everything that changes within the scope of a function won't have any effect on the outer scope.
-scope.

 Some other examples of what you can do with functions: